pleabargain/EnglishHelpsYourCareer/idioms.md

 # Answers on a postcard
 *  This idiom can be used to suggest that the answer to something is very obvious or that the person would really like to hear what people think.

 # Ants in your pants
 *  If someone has ants in their pants, they are agitated or excited about something and can't keep still.

 # Any port in a storm
 *  This means that in an emergency any solution will do, even one that would normally be unacceptable.
+*  When the financial problems hit, I had to take the first I could get.
+You know what they say, any port in a storm.

 # Any Tom, Dick or Harry
 *  If something could be done by any Tom, Dick or Harry, it could be done by absolutely anyone.